 An antique dry sink was a staple in most households before the early 20th century.
-Luckily, dry sinks provided a way for people to wash hands, produce, or linens before most homes had interior plumbing.
-At the minimum, most dry sinks were equipped with a pitcher and a basin for washing.
+Dry sinks allowed people to wash hands, produce, or linens before most homes had interior plumbing.
+At the minimum, most dry sinks had a pitcher and a basin for washing.
 In addition, the front of a dry sink usually has a drawer or two and a cabinet for towels, linens, and other personal care items.

 Design History